druths/arghandler/README.md

 	easy_install arghandler

-You can find argparse on pypi for relevant details should you need them.
+You can find arghandler on pypi for relevant details should you need them.

 ## Usage ##